 Red: No quality assurance system is in operation

 Initial Applications for Inclusion

-In 2020, 48 quality assurance agencies were registered and no agencies were newly admitted to the Register.
-Of the three applications for initial inclusion considered in 2020, two were rejected and one was deferred pending additional representation, for a final decision expected in 2021.
-Both rejected QA agencies have nevertheless begun a focused review against the ESG to address those issues that led to their rejection.
+At the end of the year, 48 quality assurance agencies were listed on the Register.
+In 2020, no agencies were newly admitted to the Register, even though three applications for initial inclusion were considered.
+Of these three, two were rejected and one was deferred pending additional representation, with a final decision expected in 2021.
+Both rejected QA agencies have subsequently initiated a focused review against the ESG, to address those issues that led to their rejection.
 They are expected to re-apply in 2021/2022.

 Applications for Renewal of Registration